ELEMENTARY PARENT/STUDENT HANDBOOK

 RELATIONSHIP TO PARISH

 Sacred Heart School is a Catholic parish school under the jurisdiction of the Archdiocese of Los Angeles.
-The pastor of the parish, Reverend Al Ezeonyeka, is the ex-officio chief administrative officer of the school, who carries out the policies of the Archdiocesan Advisory Board and, on points not covered by Archdiocesan policy, determines policies appropriate to the needs of the school.
+The pastor of the parish, Reverend Aloysius Ezeonyeka, is the ex-officio chief administrative officer of the school, who carries out the policies of the Archdiocesan Advisory Board and, on points not covered by Archdiocesan policy, determines policies appropriate to the needs of the school.
 The principal, Christine Benner, is responsible for the immediate direction and supervision of the school program.
-Currently the school serves approximately 200 students from throughout Ventura County.
+Currently the school serves students from throughout Ventura County.

 PARENT OR PARENT-TEACHER ORGANIZATIONS AND CONSULTATIVE SCHOOL COUNCIL